Updated in June 2022

 - How to Disable Annoto in Kaltura Videos

-To access your Annoto Dashboard, open Annoto Insights from the left navigation bar in Canvas or from Kaltura Media Gallery: click the three bar menu on the top right, then Annoto Analytics.
+To access your Annoto Insights Dashboard, make Annoto Insights visible on the left navigation bar through Settings in Canvas.
+You can also access it from the three bar menu on the top right in Kaltura Media Gallery.